EECS150/asic_labs_fa21/lab3/spec.md

 you will see is a list of all the registers in the design.
 There should be all the bits of `A_reg_reg`, `B_reg_reg` and state registers.

-By default, HAMMER puts the generated objects under the directory build.
+By default, Hammer puts the generated objects under the directory build.
 Go to `build/syn-rundir/reports`.
 There are five text files here that contain very useful information about the synthesized design that we just generated.
 Go through these files and familiarize yourself with these reports.
 One report of particular note is `final_time_PVT_0P63V_100C.setup.view.rpt`.
 The